 Term Definition Simulation The building energy model used to estimate of the energy consumption of the Project and create an estimate NABERS Energy, developed in accordance with the requirements of this Guide.
-The calculation process must account for hourly changes in loading, internal conditions, and the impact of the thermal inertia of the building.
-Minimum outputs from the simulation model include energy consumption, internal temperatures achieved and plant and equipment loading.
-The Simulation does not constitute a Certified Rating .
+The Simulation does not constitute a Certified Rating.
 Simulation Report The report submitted to the Reviewer and Scheme Administrator that sets out a realistic estimate of the operational energy performance based on the Simulation of the Project, as defined by Section 4.16.
 This is arranged and paid for by the Applicant.
-Simulator The person(s) who develop(s) the NABERS Energy rating Simulation .
-While there are no compulsory requirements for the Simulator 's qualifications or experience, it is recommended that the Simulator 's skills include: Ability to conduct a NABERS Energy for Offices performance assessment.
-This could be demonstrated, for example, if the Simulator is an Assessor Ability to construct a thermal simulation in an appropriate simulation package Ability to identify performance risks that are likely to emerge for the types of building, services and technology covered by the Simulation .
-This could be demonstrated, for example, by the Simulator 's experience working in similar buildings.
-Simulation package A software package used to input, run and report on the thermal simulation model.
+Simulator The person(s) who develop(s) the NABERS Energy rating Simulation.
+While there are no compulsory requirements for the Simulator's qualifications or experience, it is recommended that the Simulator's skills include: Ability to conduct a NABERS Energy for Offices performance assessment.
+This could be demonstrated, for example, if the Simulator is an Assessor Ability to construct a thermal simulation in an appropriate simulation package, if required Ability to identify performance risks that are likely to emerge for the types of building, services and technology covered by the Simulation.
+This could be demonstrated, for example, by the Simulator's experience working in similar buildings.
+Simulation package A software package used to input, run and report on the HVAC Energy use.
 The simulation package must: meet the requirements of ANSI/ASHRAE Standard 140; and contain a thermodynamic representation of the building, its content and its environment.
 The dynamic simulation model may be supplemented by other simulation tools (such as a simulation of light levels or data centre IT equipment) for small / low energy consuming systems.
 All large systems, such as the HVAC central plant, must be modelled in an appropriate simulation package.
-A variety of other estimation techniques may be used for small / low energy consuming systems, but all methodologies and assumptions must be described and disclosed for the Independent Design Review .
-Target Rating The NABERS Energy for Offices rating nominated in the DfP Agreement

-Term Definition The Rules The version of the NABERS UK Rules that is current at the Date of Agreement.
+A variety of other estimation techniques may be used for small / low energy consuming systems, but all methodologies and assumptions must be described and disclosed for the Independent Design Review.
+Target Rating The NABERS Energy for Offices rating nominated in the DfP Agreement.
+Tenancy NABERS Energy for Offices rating covering a single tenant only.
+The Rules The version of the NABERS UK Rules that is current at the Date of Agreement.
 The latest versions can be found on the NABERS UK website.
-The Rules must be considered together with any current Rulings issued by the Scheme Administrator.